alvinabad/alvinabad.github.io/_posts/2019-11-16-tls-ssl-privatekeys.md

 At some point, you will need to save your private key to a file so that it can be used later.
 I don't think anyone can memorize an RSA key.
-As you can see above, it is composed of a lot random characters that don't make any sense.
+As you can see above, it is composed of characters that look meaningless.
+Although they do contain a lot of information.

 So if you need to save it to a file, clearly, it is not desirable to store it in the clear.
 It would be like saving a password to a file in clear text.